bcehmu/artisan_market/README.md

 ## Problems to be solved

 In the age of internet, messaging is fast and cheap, but building healthy industrial ecology could be misled by fast expansion.
+The project author has some custom guitars ordering experience and certified basic guitar maintenance ability, enjoy custom guitar/bass for its quality and opportunity to learn from luthiers.
+But to understand what is luthier's major concern, author discussed with luthier friend specific for this project, with following ideas formed afterwards:
 - For a relative small market as custom instrument, participants need to be responsible for their communication as well as their works.
 Meticulous invitation for new user to be granted role of market player is a good way of healthy expansion.
+Immoral market player is the poison to be guarded against.
 - Subscribing functionality is good for subscriber's efficiency and player's potential campaigns.
 - Basic functionality are needed: editing profile, editing products' info for luthiers and editing media info for musicians, browse and search for all users.